Geek History

 1964 New York Comicon

-The first comic book convention featured the one-and-only con appearance by legendary artist Steve Ditko and set the stage for similar events across the country, including San Diego.
+The first comic book convention featured the one-and-only con appearance by legendary artist Steve Ditko and set the stage for similar events across the country, including in San Diego.

 Birth of Superman

-Cleveland residents Jerry Siegel and Joe Shuster created the first comic book superhero, using nothing more than their imagination and various influences from 1930s popular culture.
+Cleveland residents Jerry Siegel and Joe Shuster created the first comic book superhero, using nothing more than their vivid imagination and various influences from 1930s popular culture.

 Birth of the Living Dead